maurolepore/pkgdoc/README.md

 <!-- badges: end -->

 The goal of pkgdoc is to make it easy to create a data frame of the documentation of multiple packages.
-Combined with `krittr::kable()` or `DT::datatable()`, pkgdoc allows you to organize documentation by package or concept, and link each function or dataset to it’s corresponding help file online.

-If you develop a universe, like the tidyverse and tidymodels, pkgdoc helps you to easily create a universe-wide reference for the pkgdown website of your meta-package ([example](https://forestgeo.github.io/fgeo/articles/siteonly/reference.html#global-search)).
+If you develop a universe, such as the tidyverse or tidymodels, pkgdoc helps you to easily create a universe-wide reference for the pkgdown website of your meta-package ([example](https://forestgeo.github.io/fgeo/articles/siteonly/reference.html#global-search)).